Keyfactor ACME Architecture

 • The Keyfactor ACME database is a separate schema that can be loaded on the same database server as Keyfactor Command.

 • Multiple Keyfactor ACME servers can use a common database to allow for load balancing.
-For more information on configuring Keyfactor ACME load balancing, see Configuring Keyfactor ACME for Load Balancing.
+For more information on configuring Keyfactor ACME load balancing, see Configuring Keyfactor ACME for Load Balancing on Windows.

 • Authentication and Authorization:

-• The Keyfactor API endpointClosed An endpoint is a URL that enables the API to gain access to resources on a server. is used to communicate between Keyfactor ACME and Keyfactor Command to perform the certificate request and renew tasks.
+• The Keyfactor API is used to communicate between Keyfactor ACME and Keyfactor Command to perform the certificate request, renew, and revocation tasks.

 • The hostname of the Keyfactor ACME server is used to build the URLs to which the ACME client can make calls.
-For more information on configuring Keyfactor ACME load balancing, see Configuring Keyfactor ACME for Load Balancing.
+For more information on configuring Keyfactor ACME load balancing, see Configuring Keyfactor ACME for Load Balancing on Windows.

-• A virtual directory is created under the IIS default web site using Keyfactor ACME authentication.
-The default value is ACME (e.g. https://acmeserver.keyexample.com/ACME), but that can be changed by passing another value to the configuration tool.
+• A virtual directory is created on the web server using Keyfactor ACME authentication.
+The default value is ACME (e.g. https://acmeserver.keyexample.com/ACME), but that can be changed by passing another value during configuration.

 Figure 1: Keyfactor ACME Architecture